As the highest ranking executive in a company a CEO is responsible for its strategy and success (and more). But what makes a great CEO?

 Rather, researchers discovered that:

-- Introverted CEOs are more likely to surpass the expectations of their board and investors.
+- Introverted CEOs are more likely to exceed the expectations of their board and investors.

-- 45% of CEO candidates have had at least “one major career blowup that ended a job or was extremely costly to the business.”
+- 45% of CEO candidates have had at least one considerable career blowout that ended a job or resulted in significant losses for the business.

-- Educational background (or the lack thereof) did not correlate to actual performance in the workplace — only 7% of high-performing CEOs studied went to an Ivy League school, and 8% did not graduate from college.
+- Educational background (or the lack thereof) did not correlate to actual performance in the workplace — no more than 7% of high-performing CEOs who studied at an Ivy League school, and another 8% are not even college graduates.

 These revelations are fascinating: they cause us to take a step back and reconsider the image of a powerful and successful CEO.